Rosenthal-Lab-at-Dana-Farber/CT-body-composition/docs/inference.md

 `--min_slices_per_series`, `-m` - Reject series with fewer than this number of images.
 Useful for rejecting small localizer series.
 Default: 20

-`--slice_selection`, `-s` - Specify whether or not slice selection is performed.
-Defaults to True.
-As part of our efforts to modularize this pipeline, it can now be run on folders of individual DICOM slices without slice selection.
-If one wishes to run the analysis without slice selection, they need to set this value to False to allow certain decoupling logic to take place.
-The SliceSelector component also needs to be commented out in the component pipeline.
+`--slice_selection`, `-s` - Do not perform slice selection as part of analysis pipeline and instead run the segmentation on every slice.
+Note that model accuracy deteriorates away from the slices it was trained on (L3 for the default model).
+By default, slice selection is performed and the segmentation is performed only on the selected slices.

+`--study_depth`, `-e` - Depth of study directories under root.
+If not provided, every subdirectory at any level of the hierarchy under 'root' that contains files is considered a "study".
+If `study_depth` is a non-negative integer, then each directory that number of levels below `root` is considered a study.
+E.g. if `study_depth` is 0, the root directory itself is a single study.
+If `study_depth` is 1, each sub-directory of `root` is considered a study.
+If `study_depth` is 2, each sub-directory of a sub-directory of root is considered a study, etc. If `study_depth` is used, any file at any level under a study directory is included (for example, files may be grouped into series directories under the study level and still be processed as a single study).

 ### Python API

 If you want to customize the operation of the pipeline, particularly the filtering and QA components, you can write your own Python code that makes use of our Python API within the `body_comp` module.

 #### Pipeline Structure